-It has long been known that the water-soluble glycerophosphoinositides, the fully deacylated forms of phosphatidylinositol and the phosphatidylinositol phosphates have key roles in cellular signalling pathways.
-However, it has become apparent relatively recently that like other lysophospholipids, lysophosphatidylinositol, i.e. with a single fatty acid only linked to the glycerol moiety, and the polyphospho-analogues may have messenger functions.
+It has become apparent relatively recently that like other lysophospholipids, lysophosphatidylinositol, i.e. with a single fatty acid only linked to the glycerol moiety, and the polyphospho-analogues may have messenger functions.
 They are formed as intermediates in the remodelling of the fatty acid compositions of the lipids, and when arachidonic acid is released for eicosanoid biosynthesis (see above).

-L-α-Lysophosphatidylinositol is an endogenous ligand for a G protein-coupled receptor GPR55, and thereby can induce rapid phosphorylation of specific enzymes, including a protein kinase, which promote cancer cell proliferation, migration and metastasis.
+2-Arachidonoyl-lysophosphatidylinositol, in particular, is an endogenous ligand for a G protein-coupled receptor GPR55, and thereby can induce rapid phosphorylation of specific enzymes, including a protein kinase, which promote cancer cell proliferation, migration and metastasis.
+It is potentially a precursor of the endocannabinoid 2-arachidonoylglycerol.
 Lysophosphatidylinositol is a biomarker for poor prognosis in cancer patients, and its concentration is elevated significantly in highly proliferative cancer cells in vitro.

 The book by Kuksis cited below is a definitive guide to the analysis of phosphoinositides.
 Like all acidic phospholipids, phosphatidylinositol is not particularly easy to isolate in a pure state, special care being necessary to ensure that it is fully resolved from phosphatidylserine.
 However, this can be accomplished by adsorption TLC or HPLC with care.
 The phosphatidylinositol phosphates are a different matter, however, because of their high polarity and low abundance in tissues.
 It is necessary to used acidified solvents to extract them efficiently from tissues and to ensure that they are in a single salt form.
 For isolation of individual components, TLC methods are usually favoured, although detection can be a problem - one approach being to equilibrate with radioactive phosphorus to facilitate detection and quantification by liquid scintillation counting.
 HPLC with mass spectrometric (electrospray ionization) detection is showing great promise.
 Analysis of the lipid-glycoconjugate-protein complexes and of the lipophosphoglycans is a rather specialised task for which modern mass spectrometric and NMR facilities are essential.